Traveling for IVF: What to expect and how to prepare?

 • Problems with IVF travel include the difficulty of planning travel, lodging, and medical visits all at once.

-• Emotional Stress: Going through IVF can be hard on your emotions, and traveling can make things even worse.
+• Emotional Stress: Going through IVF can be hard on your emotions, and travelling can make things even worse.

 • Language and culture barriers: It can be hard to communicate and understand each other if you don’t speak the same language as the patient or the medical staff.